Revision note. It's always an event when we're able to add a Willie Jones session. Our newest is from 1960, behind "Singing Sam" for Bea & Baby.

 We previously thought that Willie Jones played on two sessions with Red Holloway's band for Chance, backing doo-wop groups.
 The sessions at issue were by the Moonglows on September 27, 1953 and January 10, 1954.
-Red Holloway has told us, however, that he used his regular group, with Louis Carpenter on piano, on these sessions.
-However, Red also says of Carpenter that "He learned everything from Willie."
+Red Holloway told us, however, that he used his regular group, with Louis Carpenter on piano, on these sessions.
+However, Red also said of Carpenter that "He learned everything from Willie."
 These sessions can now be found in Appendix B of our Al Smith discography, Part II.

 The Five Blue Notes: Andy Magruder (lead); Fleming Briscoe (lead, tenor); Jackie Shedrick (1st tenor); Robert Stroud (2nd tenor); Moise Vaughn (baritone / bass); with prob.
 Al Smith (ldr); James "Red" Holloway (ts except -1); prob.
 Willie Jones (p except -2); Lefty Bates (eg); prob.
 Quinn Wilson (b); Paul Gusman (d).